Ad Hoc Liaison Committee: Chairmanship

 Meetings of the AHLC are chaired by Norway, a role for which it was nominated by Saudi Arabia when the US and the EU were at odds over which of them should be chair.

 Meetings

 While in recent years meetings have been held biannually, in 2018, there were three meetings at ministerial level.

 Following a virtual meeting in February 2021, a physical and virtual meeting was held in Oslo on 17 November 2021.

+Following the outbreak of the Israel-Hamas war of October 2023, a special meeting was held in May 2024.